Do I Need to Empty Drawers for Movers on Moving Day?

 • Break during lifting or moving

-• Lead to liability issues if contents are damaged
+• Lead to liability issues if the contents are damaged

 What About Office Moves and Filing Cabinets?